ppy/osu-wiki/news/2024/2024-10-28-performance-points-star-rating-updates.md

 In previous runs, we did this process starting on highest ranked users and working outwards, but this time around we're trying a different approach in order to more efficiently run the process.
 Even so, it's going to take a while.

-### 🏃 Re-run SR and PP calculation for osu!taiko (24 hours)
+### ✅ Re-run SR and PP calculation for osu!taiko (Completed 2024-11-06)

 There were some issues picked up on by the community which have since been fixed at an algorithm level.
 We need to re-run things for osu!taiko as a result.

-### 🏃 Reprocess total PP values for all users (12 hours)
+### 🏃 Reprocess total PP values for all users (24 hours)

-This is running daily in the background to try and keep users aligned.
-It will continue to be run in the background until the process has finished.
+A final run of this will be performed today.

 ### ⏳ Re-enabling of global rank history updates